siddharthroy12/DSA-Notes/Readme.md

 This mean if we have the address to the first element of the array we can get the second element by just adding 1 to the address.

-But In a linked list all the nodes are stored in random places in memory.
+But In a linked list all the Nodes are stored in random places in memory.
-So the access the second node we need to use the pointer in the first node that is pointing to the second node and so on.
+So the access the second Node we need to use the pointer in the first Node that is pointing to the second Node and so on.
-The last node points to nothing, that how we know it's the last node.
+The last Node points to nothing, that how we know it's the last Node.

 Most programming languages don't come with linked list built-in because nobody uses linked list in their applications.